LishuaiJing3/graphRAG_demo/README.md

 # A demo of RAG with graph DB

+Examples using openai, vertex AI and neo4j graphdb.

 ## TODOS
 - refactor code for production grade